phpList/phplist3/README.md

 installation.
 Make sure to read it carefully and step by step work your way through it.
 A lot of information is provided with each step.

+## Code of Conduct
+This project adheres to a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project and its community, you are expected to uphold this code.

 ## License
 phpList 3 is licensed under the terms of the AGPLv3 Open Source license and is available free of charge.